 Module Course topic(s) 1 Introduction to historical geology: fundamental geologic principles; introduction to the three major themes in Earth history; indigenous perspectives on early Earth history and how First Nations oral histories parallel western scientific thought in upcoming course topics.
 2 Sedimentary rocks and historical geology: relationship between tectonic settings and sedimentary rock types; information provided by colour, texture, and structures in rocks; sea level change in the sedimentary record; stratigraphy and correlation; unconformities.
 3 Evolution of life through time: relationships between fossils, past climates and paleogeography; the fossil succession; evolution and the organization of life.
 4 Geological concepts of time: relative vs. absolute dating; the geologic time scale; radioactive dating methods; geological hierarchy of chronological periodization.
 5 Planetary beginnings and the origin of Earth: the Big Bang, the formation of the solar system and initial accretion of Earth.
-6 Evolution and structure of Earth (Archean Eon): differentiation post- accretion; characteristics of the primitive atmosphere; the primitive ocean and early hydrologic cycles; the origin of life.
+6 Evolution and structure of Earth (Archean Eon): differentiation post-accretion; characteristics of the primitive atmosphere; the primitive ocean and early hydrologic cycles; the origin of life.
 7 The Proterozoic Eon: geologic and evolutionary highlights of the Paleoproterozoic, Mesoproterozoic, and Neoproterozoic eras-Snowball Earth, transition to an oxygenated atmosphere, evolution of soft-bodied multicellular organisms.

 8 The Paleozoic Era: major tectonic events; supercontinent assembly and breakup, Cambrian explosion of life and the proliferation of shelled animals; advent of vertebrates; mass extinctions.
 9 The Mesozoic Era: breakup of Pangaea and its implications for Cordilleran geology; formation of epicontinental seas; climate factors; dinosaurs and the rise of mammals, mass extinction at the K-T boundary.
 10 The Cenozoic Era: ice ages and paleoclimate; western North American tectonic activity and volcanism; eastern passive margin sedimentation and marine transgressions and regressions; evolutionary advances.
-11 Human origins: primate beginnings; early anthropoids and the advancement of hominins; the final stages of human evolution; the arrival of humans in the Americas.
-12 The Anthropocene: Impact of recent human activity on the geologic record.
+Human origins.
+11 The Anthropocene: Impact of recent human activity on the geologic record.